 What You Need

-- Park your Toyota on level ground and set the parking brakes.
+- Park the Toyota on level ground and set the parking brakes.
 Turn off the ignition.

 - Open the hood by pulling the release lever located under the driver's side of the dashboard.

 - Depress the safety lever at the front of the vehicle and open the hood.

 - Locate the brake fluid reservoir in the engine bay, driver's side.

 - Notice the level markings on the brake fluid container, and check to see if your brake fluid level is below the MIN marking.
 If the brake fluid level is below the MIN mark, continue to the next step.

 - Use a clean cloth to clean the top of the reservoir.
 Note the recommended brake fluid type.
 In the following example, you can see that this Toyota requires DOT3 brake fluid as seen on top of the cap.

 - Remove the cap.
 You will have to lift the cap or turn it counter-clockwise to remove it.